rhsgsa/artemis-demo/README.md

 # Artemis Demo

-This demo runs on Artemis in containers.
+This demo runs Artemis in containers.

 ## Pre-Requisites